data-miner00/web-ui/content/en/tech/vue.md

 Nuxt.js is a server-side framework for Vue.
 It supports server-side rendering and static site generation out of the box.
 SSR/SSG will greatly improve the search engine optimazation (SEO) results.
 Besides, it also supports client-side rendering as well.

-Nuxt.js also have two distinct versions that are used widely, which are Nuxt v2 and Nuxt v3 respectively.
+Nuxt.js also have two distinct versions that are used widely, which are Nuxt v1 and Nuxt v2 respectively.
+Nuxt v1 is based on Vue v2 and Nuxt v2 uses Vue v3.

 - https://content.nuxtjs.org/
 - https://tailwindcss.nuxtjs.org/